Making Whole Juice: Vegetables, Fruits, Berries. Recipes

 Hot Dog Octopus & Seaweed, a Kids’ Party Favorite!

 Hotdog Octopus with Seaweeds were a favorite of my kids when they were younger.
 This meal was usually served on special occasions only, which made it extra yummy and fun when I did serve it.
 As an amusing part of a children’s birthday party, or for any occasion with children involved, you are likely to get smiles and giggles from excited kids.
 The green noodles and the hotdog resemble a happy octopus sitting on top of seaweed.
 If you do try this recipe, I would really appreciate a quick comment with a star rating (option found immediately under each recipe).
 It helps me out tremendously!
 Thanks in advance!
-I originally found this recipe in Taste of Home years ago when my kids were much younger.
+I originally found this recipe in Taste of Home years ago when my kids were little.
 I have made some minor changes to this recipe, but either way will work just fine.
 This recipe is very easy to make; in short, you prepare Ramen Noodles, adding green food coloring to make them resemble seaweeds, and slit a hotdogs to look like an octopus.
-I prefer to start with the hotdogs, because they take longer than the noodles.
-This time I made only one portion, mainly just to show you what I do.
-My kids split that portion between them when I was done taking pictures.
-Though they are getting “too old” for these types of meals now, they still find it fun and will eat happily.
-I cut a slit […] Read more »
+(ETA: It is now many years later, and one of my readers pointed out that you can now find naturally green noodles, eliminating the need for green food coloring.
+This is obviously a much better alternative, instead of using artificial colorants.
+In addition I believe there are also natural dyes that can be purchases; I have never tried these, but that too would be a much better way […] Read more »

 Candied Vanilla & Cinnamon Roasted Almonds, Recipe